ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 v: 3

 title: Key Management for Group Object Security for Constrained RESTful Environments (Group OSCORE) Using Authentication and Authorization for Constrained Environments (ACE)
-abbrev: Key Management for OSCORE Groups in ACE
+abbrev: Key Management for Group OSCORE Using ACE
 docname: draft-ietf-ace-key-groupcomm-oscore-latest

 # stand_alone: true